 The CookieFirst consent management can be quickly implemented into Google Tag Manager (GTM) by following the steps outlined below.

-- Implement the CookieFirst script in GTM
+- Implement the CookieFirst script on your website

 - Fire your Tags after consent is given for the appropriate category